-With a significant portion of employees working from home, and an increased use of cloud applications, more data than ever is stored in the cloud.
+With a significant portion of employees working from home, and increased use of cloud applications, more data than ever is stored in the cloud.
 That’s a good thing, right?
 After all, isn’t data always backed up in the cloud?
 Not quite.

 Under the Shared Responsibility Model used by most SaaS platforms, users are responsible for account-level data stored in the cloud.
 Large platforms back up their entire infrastructure in bulk, but they can’t use those massive data repositories to restore the data associated with individual accounts.

-If an earthquake were to strike the building where your favourite SaaS application stores its servers, you’d probably be ok.
+If an earthquake were to strike the building where your favorite SaaS application stores its servers, you’d probably be ok.
 But, if you (or an employee) make a mistake, trust the wrong app, or are the victim of a ransomware attack, there’s nothing your cloud platform could do (even if they wanted to).

 The risks of convenience

-The same third party apps that make cloud applications so handy are a relatively unrecognized threat to data, especially cloud data.
+The same third-party apps that make cloud applications so handy are a relatively unrecognized threat to data, especially cloud data.
 Since these apps often require permission to read and write your data to make their useful features run, they can also seriously wreak havoc on your carefully calibrated workflows.

-If a third party app integration goes sideways, doesn’t do what you thought it would, or somehow corrupts your data, your SaaS platform won’t be able to restore your account, as they only perform system-wide backups.
+If a third-party app integration goes sideways, doesn’t do what you thought it would, or somehow corrupts your data, your SaaS platform won’t be able to restore your account, as they only perform system-wide backups.

 Revival Rugs co-founder describes the experience of an app misfiring as “incredibly scary”, adding “We had no idea what was going on and thought someone might have hacked into our website.
 Every night at 12am, the same error would occur across our inventory, over and over.
 And of course, this was happening right before the launch of our live store”.

-Ultimately, users are responsible for backing up and securing their account level data.
+Ultimately, users are responsible for backing up and securing their account-level data.
 Yet, Infrascale found that more than 20% of SMBs don’t have a data backup or disaster recovery solution in place, despite the fact that 46% of respondents had been victims of a ransomware attack (Globally, 1 in 5 victims of ransomware are SMBs).

 We all know we should be flossing regularly, but who’s got the time?